perryMELENOHRST/XKeeb/README.md

 # XKeeb
 A browser extension to allow for keyboard and mouse use in Xbox Cloud Gaming.

 ## Notice: XKeeb is still in development.
-The current plugin *Will not work*.
+The current plugin *will not work*.

 ![HeaderLogo](https://github.com/perryMELENOHRST/XKeeb/assets/84308737/a68e3213-a787-4644-a31e-037b1f40f6dc)